Passenger rail terminology: Heavy rail

 The term heavy rail has different meanings in different parts of the world.

 Europe

 Austria, Germany, Switzerland

 The German complementary term is Vollbahn and the opposite Kleinbahn.
 These terms were defined to distinguish different axle loads and connected construction rules.
 Today the term Vollbahn is not common and Kleinbahn is used for narrow-gauge lines.

 United Kingdom

 In the United Kingdom, heavy rail refers to conventional railways forming part of the national network, including commuter, intercity, high-speed rail, regional rail and freight services, as distinct from metro, light rail and tram lines, people movers, and similar.
+The London Underground, despite being described as a metro system, is nonetheless officially classified as being heavy rail.

 North America

 In North America, the American Public Transportation Association defines a heavy-rail system as an electric railway with the capacity to handle a heavy volume of traffic.
 The term is often used to distinguish it from light rail systems, which usually handle a smaller volume of passengers.

 In North America, heavy rail can also refer to rapid transit, when referring to systems with heavier passenger loadings than light rail systems, but distinct from commuter rail and intercity rail systems.
 It is characterized by high-speed, passenger rail cars running in separate rights-of-way from which all other vehicular and foot traffic are excluded.

 Such passenger rail cars are almost always electrically driven, with power either drawn from an overhead line or an electrified third rail.